xynxynxyn/terminal-discord/README.md

 ### colorsupport
 Wether color for usernames is enabled or not.

+### defaultColor
+Default color for users without a role.
+If not set will default to #FFFFFF.

 ### mentionColor
 What background color the message should have when you get mentioned.
 Only applicable when colorsupport is enabled.
 Setting this to null disables the feature.